codemang/vim-colorscheme-switcher/README.md

 # Color scheme switcher for Vim

+This is a fork of the project which adds a function to choose a specific color scheme.

 The colorscheme switcher plug-in for the [Vim text editor] [vim] makes it easy to quickly switch between [colorschemes] [cs].
 It defines commands and mappings to switch to the next and previous color schemes.

 ## Installation